 Higher the geographical diversity in operations, lower is the risk inherent in the business model.
 Since demand supply dynamics of each region is different, geographical spread in operations imparts resilience to the revenue profile.
 Apart from geographical diversity, Acuité also examines the segmental diversity in the business of a real estate developer.
 The demand drivers for residential and commercial segments vary.
 While residential real estate growth is influenced by factors such as increased affordability, demographic profile of the region/city, the large number of people in the employable segment and higher preference for nuclear families, residential projects by established developers attract advances from customers which provide a major part of the initial funding.
 Hence, residential projects are generally funded through a mix of customer advances and promoter funding.
-Again, in case of customer interest, the actual user's interest protected than that of the investor, since actual user demand is usually backed by housing loans which implies a steady flow of advances is generally linked to market conditions.
+Again, in case of customer interest, the actual user's interest protected than that of the investor, since actual user demand is usually backed by housing loans which implies a steady flow of advances as construction progresses.
+As against this, in case of high investor interest, the flow of advances is generally linked to market conditions.